|

 -m mail_options

-Redefine the points in the execution of the batch job
+Redefine the points in the execution of the batch job at

-change in the state of the batch job.
+the state of the batch job.

 The qalter -m option shall accept a value for the